 In the state of Utah, black bears are present in most of the forested mountain areas and canyons.
 In Idaho, both grizzly and black bears are common, although you are more likely to see a black bear in the Bear River Range.
 There are about 8.7 million acres of black bear habitat that is mostly on National Forest land.
 Utah has a low black bear population of about 800 to 1,000 black bears.
 About 80% of bear sightings in the Wasatch Mountains have occurred between 7,000 feet and 10,000 feet in elevation.

 The last known grizzly bear in Utah was known as Old Ephraim.
 He was a giant bear that lived in the Bear River Mountains near Logan.
 Old Ephraim was killed on August 22, 1923, and there have been no grizzly bear sightings ever since.
-A popular hiking and mountain bike trail can be taken to see the bear's grave.
+A dirt road and popular hiking and mountain bike trail can be taken to see the bear's grave.
 A stone monument stands at 9 feet 11 inches tall and represents the height of Old Ephraim when he stood up on his hind legs.

 The mule deer is seen throughout the Bear River Range.
 They can be found in many types of habitat, ranging from open meadows to high mountains to urban areas.
 Mule deer often migrate from high mountainous areas in the summer to lower elevations in the winter to avoid deep snow.
 The white-tailed deer is rarely seen in Utah but the mule deer population is high.

 You are more likely to see a doe in these mountains but bucks are abundant too.
 Deer move between various zones from the forest edges at higher elevations to the valley, depending on the season.
 In winter, they try to stay at lower elevations.
 Mule Deer do not run as other deer, but have a peculiar and distinctive bounding leap.
 Most noticeable about them is their large ears that move constantly and independently.
 This is where they receive their name, "mule" or "burro" deer.